What should you do if Windows Security detects a virus?

 Viruses target Windows

-Ever since computers came into existence, viruses have been created to exploit vulnerabilities in operating systems and make our lives more complicated.
-There are many “ethical hackers” who work with network and security teams to identify and reinforce their respective environments, but in this article we will talk about those annoying — and sometimes very dangerous — viruses that can infect your PC and put your personal information at risk or even cause your computer to crash.
+Since the emergence of the computers, viruses have been created to exploit vulnerabilities in operating systems and make our lives more complicated.
+There are many "ethical hackers" who collaborate with networking teams and security to identify and reinforce their respective environments, but in this article we will talk about those annoying — and sometimes very dangerous — viruses that can infect your PC and put your personal information at risk or even cause your computer to crash.

-Windows viruses have been around almost since the very launch of Windows.
-Whether these viruses targeted Outlook, Word, or the entire operating system, they have been a nuisance from the very beginning.
+Viruses for Windows They have existed almost since the very launch of Windows.
+Whether these viruses attacked Outlook, Word or the entire operating system, have been a nuisance from the beginning.

 An Integrated Security Solution